johnschimmel/Python-Flask-Login-Sample/README.md

 ### run_server.py

+	foreman start

+If you don't have foreman, download and install the [Heroku Toolbelt](http://toolbelt.heroku.com)

 run_server.py does the following tasks to get the app ready

 * Imports app.py - app.py implements database connection, session management, login manager setup.